vpidev/database-migrations-guide/LocalDevelopment.md

 We are almost ready to commit and push our changes, but before we do we should once again check by doing a pull and make changes as necessary to our work to work with any new changes.
 Unnecessary branching should be avoided.

-Now that RoundhousE has run against our local without error we can commit the migration to the repository and push our changes to Kiln.
+Now that RoundhousE has run against our local without error we can test the changes we made and see if everything is in order.
+Once tested we can commit the migration to the repository and push our changes to Kiln.

 Our commit message will look like: